bhklab/PredictIO-UV-Dist/workflow/README.md

 ## Purpose

+# Scripts Directory

+# Scripts Directory

+## Purpose

-This directory contains **modular, reusable R scripts** that support a **distributed, privacy-preserving analysis pipeline** for evaluating univariable associations between transcriptomic signatures and immunotherapy outcomes across multiple centers.
+This directory provides **modular R scripts** that implement a **federated, privacy-preserving pipeline** for univariable analysis of immunotherapy outcomes.

-The scripts are designed to:
+The workflow evaluates associations between transcriptomic signatures and clinical endpoints across multiple centers while keeping patient-level data local.

+Scripts are organized into two parts:
+- **Local (per-center) analysis** — runs at each site to generate summary statistics
+- **Central (aggregator) analysis** — combines results from all sites into a meta-analysis

+The entire workflow is orchestrated by **Nextflow** (`main.nf`), ensuring scalability, reproducibility, and compatibility across computing environments.
+Execution has been validated on **Code Ocean**.

+### Key Capabilities
-- Perform local modeling independently at each participating center
+- Run analyses independently at each center without sharing raw data
-- Extract **de-identified summary statistics** (e.g., logHR, logOR, correlation)
+- Extract only **de-identified summary statistics** (e.g., logHR, logOR, correlations)
-- Support **centralized meta-analysis** at an integration node
+- Perform **centralized meta-analysis** across centers
-- Enable publication-ready visualizations from integrated results (e.g., heatmap, forestplot)
+- Generate publication-ready outputs (e.g., heatmaps, forest plots)

 ---

-## Key Scripts (`workflow/scripts/`)
+## Local Scripts (`workflow/scripts/local/`)

 - `runSigAnalysis.R`
   Executes local univariable signature analysis at each center.
 Computes signature scores using GSVA, weighted mean, or IPS, and assesses associations with: